-Event Hub is an ingestion service which deals with millions of events per second and managing such a massive count is a complex process.
+Azure Event Hub is an ingestion service which deals with millions of events per second and managing such a massive count is a complex process.
 Azure comes up with effective event hub management capabilities like,

 Let us consider a Power/Energy company, building an infrastructure where delivering the maximum throughput requested by the customer becomes critical.
 This can be rectified easily with the help of concepts like auto scaling, where the enough infrastructure can be ingested to the company and can be scaled down later.

-Scaling of Event Hubs is done with the Throughput Units which is the throughput capacity of the event hubs.
+Scaling of Azure Event Hubs is done with the Throughput Units which is the throughput capacity of the event hubs.
 A single throughput unit includes,

 These values of throughput units are adequate when there is predictable usage in the infrastructure.
-When the situation arises to have more data transfer through the Event Hubs, customers usually increase the number of throughput units manually.
+When the situation arises to have more data transfer through the Azure Event Hubs, customers usually increase the number of throughput units manually.
 This manual intervention can be neglected by using the Azure Event Hubs: Auto-Inflate functionality.

-Azure event hubs: Auto Inflate is a cost-effective functionality offered by Microsoft that provides control based on the usage and demands without any changes in the existing setup.
+Azure Event Hubs: Auto Inflate is a cost-effective functionality offered by Microsoft that provides control based on the usage and demands without any changes in the existing setup.
 It enables users to automatically scale up throughput units to meet the demands.

 The Auto-Inflate functionality can be enabled during the deployment of event hub and the Auto-Inflate Maximum Throughput Units can also be determined.